suleman-gill/Final-Year-Project-/README.md

 ## ⚠️ Academic & System Limitations

 * **Fallback Engine**: Without loading model weights (`MODEL_PATH`), the system falls back to an audio-energy heuristic.
 This does not perform real ASR but facilitates frontend workflow testing.
-* **Cached Files Pruning**: The local audio cache has a hard limit of 200MB, executing an oldest-first pruning sequence on cache misses.
 * **Speaker Generalization Frontiers**: Although the acoustic model is trained on a multi-reciter dataset (~120k samples, 33 speakers), generalizing studio-quality recordings to noisy "in-the-wild" environments (and non-native, female, or child reciters) remains an active area of research.

----

-## 📄 License

-This project is open-source and licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.

 ---